What does the opportunity status mean?

 Canceled

-The internship is no longer available—work was not started or completed.
+The internship is no longer available.
+The work did not start or complete.